Ted Lasso season 2: release date, trailer, cast and everything else we know

 While we don’t know much about Ted Lasso season 2's story yet, we have a good idea of where it’ll go.

 In the season finale, we watched as AFC Richmond were relegated from the Premier League to the Championship.
-This came courtesy of a last-minute winner for Manchester City, with the goal set up by none other than Jamie Tartt, who had been on loan at Richmond earlier in the season but was recalled midway through season 1.
+This came courtesy of a last-minute winner for Manchester City, with the goal set up by none other than Jamie Tartt, who had been on loan at Richmond earlier in the season.

 The football side of Ted Lasso will likely be preoccupied with adjusting to the new level, then, but we suspect that AFC Richmond will be promoted straight back to England's top tier in season 2.